WOOD ID POSTER:

 When I started this site, I was only aware of Zygia racemosa as marblewood and I did not list any botanical name with the pics, so now there are numerous pics here with no botanical name that are all PROBABLY Zygia racemosa.
 Others are as specified with the pics.

-There is a closely related wood, tiger caspi (Zygia cataractae of the family Fabaceae), also of South America, that is remarkably similar in appearance and there could easily be some confusion between the two although marblewood appears to be the much more readily available of the two.
+There is a closely related wood, tiger caspi (Zygia cataractae and others, of the family Fabaceae), also of South America, that is remarkably similar in appearance and there could easily be some confusion between the two although marblewood appears to be the much more readily available of the two.

 I have never encountered this wood in veneer form